 Special laws, rules, and regulations exist for workplace accidents in the Louisiana Workers’ Compensation Act.
 Accordingly, Louisiana employers have to pay an employee injured on the job for medical care and lost wages.
 The Office of Workers’ Compensation Administration (OWCA) monitors these claims.

 For example, some common accidents that cause injuries on the job are things like slips and falls.
-In addition, there are occupational illnesses, such as carpal tunnel syndrome or hearing loss.
-Occupational illnesses are also under the Louisiana Worker’s Compensation Act.
-An occupational illness can be just as devastating as a work related injury.
-An experienced attorney can help you determine if you have a compensable work related illness.
+There are also occupational illnesses, such as carpal tunnel syndrome or hearing loss.
+Occupational illnesses are under the Louisiana Worker’s Compensation Act.
+An occupational illness can be just as devastating as a work-related injury.
+An experienced attorney can help you determine if you have a compensable work-related illness.

 Most often, an employer’s insurance company assigns a claims adjuster to decide what benefits an employee will receive.
 Above all else, adjusters have the interests of their company in mind.
-Therefore, it is important to have an attorney representing your interests.
+It is important to have an attorney representing your interests.

-Sometimes a mild injury can have far reaching effects or unexpectedly become worse over time.
+Sometimes a mild injury can have far-reaching effects or unexpectedly become worse over time.
 Perhaps you might end up with unexpected on-going medical expenses.
 Your estimated recovery time could be much longer than anticipated by your worker’s compensation claim.
-This will effect your livelihood and the lives of your family in unforeseen ways.
+This will affect your livelihood and the lives of your family in unforeseen ways.
 Please consider working with our staff so that these unpredictable outcomes don’t happen to you.
 Don’t Delay, Call Clay!

 Call our office today for a FREE review of your personal injury case.
 We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.